COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### Table of contents

-* **0. Datablocks identifiers and file cross-referencing** describing the links between methods, workflows and output structures.
+* **0. Datablocks Identifiers and File Cross-Referencing** describing the links between methods, workflows and output structures.
-* **1. Input Chemical System** describing the input atoms or molecules for CSP.
+* **1. Input Chemical System** describing the input atoms or molecular entities for CSP.
 * **2. Structure Generation Methods** describing the workflow used to generate theoretical crystal structures.
 * **3. Structure Ranking Methods** describing the energy evaluation models used to generate and rank the structures.
 * **4. Output Structure Properties** describing the properties of each output structure, such as their energy or